zowe/community/README.md

 The Zowe community consists of several sub-projects that focus on specific areas of the codebase.
 Like any open source project, each sub-projects has it's own governance structure and release process that aligns with the primary framework guidelines.

-Current Zowe Sub-projects are:
+Zowe sub-projects have a 3-stage lifecycle of incubation, active and emeritus as described [here](https://github.com/zowe/zlc/blob/master/process/stages.md).

+### Active

-### Zowe API Mediation Layer
+#### Zowe API Mediation Layer

 Gateway that acts as a reverse proxy for z/OS services, together with a catalog of REST APIs and a dynamic discovery capability.
 This project includes provides core services for working with MVS Data Sets, JES, as well as working with z/OSMF REST APIs and a framework for Single Sign On (SSO).